Amazon arbitrage: Finding products and reselling – this is how the business model works

 • Time-intensive: Arbitrage sellers require time.
 New products must always be sourced, and prices must be monitored accordingly.
 The research component in this business model should not be underestimated at all.

-• Business growth: Scaling Amazon arbitrage can be very difficult, as the market situation is constantly changing and sellers have no control over the product supply.
+• Business growth: Scaling Amazon arbitrage can be very difficult, as the market situation is constantly changing and sellers have no influence over the product supply.
 Additionally, the necessary research work cannot be easily automated.

 • Legal restrictions: Especially with the arbitrage model, there is an increased risk of being banned by Amazon because products are not sourced from official or authorized distribution channels – so-called gray market suppliers (see below).

 • High competition: Since mainly branded products are traded, arbitrage sellers face similar competitive pressure as sellers of goods.
-Therefore, Amazon arbitrage does not exempt one from optimizing the metrics of their seller account to win the buy box.
+Therefore, Amazon arbitrage does not exempt one from optimizing the metrics of their seller account to win the Buy Box.

-• Fluctuating product availability: In Amazon arbitrage, sellers are heavily dependent on price differences and the availability of products on other platforms or in retail.
+• Fluctuating product availability: In Amazon arbitrage, sellers are heavily dependent on the price differences and availability of products on other platforms or in retail.
 This can make it difficult to generate a consistent income.

-Goods (Wholesale)
+Merchandise (Wholesale)

 Private Label